MissingMaps/partners/app/_partner/aig.md

     desc: "The evolving Ebola situation in the DRC makes it a priority to map all tracks, pathways, health facilities and other infrastructure in towns and villages serving the borders.
 There is a severe lack of up-to-date and detailed maps of this area available to those involved in the fight to contain the potential outbreak."
   - id: 6268
     desc: "The evolving Ebola situation in the DRC makes it a priority to map all tracks, pathways, health facilities and other infrastructure in towns and villages serving the borders.
 There is a severe lack of up-to-date and detailed maps of this area available to those involved in the fight to contain the potential outbreak."
+  - id: 6733
+    desc: "The Philippines is ranked the third most disaster-prone country in the world, consistently experiencing natural disasters like typhoons, earthquakes, and volcanic eruptions.
+Currently, many disaster-prone communities within the Philippines are poorly mapped, making it difficult to both prepare for and respond to natural disasters."

 ---